Ruth Medjber: Life and career

 Medjber grew up in Marino, Dublin.
+Her father is Algerian Arab.
 She became interested in photography from a young age due to her father, who sold camera equipment.
 As a young child she would often receive cheap cameras as presents, and by the time she was a teenager she began combining her loves of music and photography.
 Medjber would often attend gigs at the Temple Bar Music Centre in Dublin where she photographed the bands backstage.
 She undertook a university degree in photography, during which time she began having her images published in publications including Hot Press, NME, and Rolling Stone.
 Medjber says that she was a "terrible student" and her time at university reduced her confidence as a photographer.

-Focusing on music photography, Medjber has worked to photograph the tours of bands including Arcade Fire and Hozier.
+Focusing on music photography, Medjber has worked as the photographer of band tours for acts including Arcade Fire and Hozier.
 She also photographs music festivals, such as Glastonbury Festival 2019 which she photographed for the BBC, and takes portrait photographs.

 As a child, Medjber says she was "painfully shy", and found empowerment through taking photographs.
 While her mother and father are Catholic and Muslim respectively, Medjber describes herself as an atheist.